The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 **Part A:** Describe in words how you would use inheritance to organize these classes.

 I would first create a class called "DigitalPets" as the parent class.
-I would then make a contructor that incorporates a `name`, `energy` level, and `happiness` level, and also can all `sleep`.
-I would then create a sub class for Cats, Dogs, and Birds, for example write "Digital Pets extends Cats".
-Then I would write a "super()" keyword for each subclass.
+I would then make a contructor that incorporates a `name`, `energy` level, and `happiness` level, and also can all `sleep` in the parent class.
+I would then create a sub class for Cats, Dogs, and Birds, Then I would write a "super()" keyword for each subclass.
 Super() calls the parent’s class constructor, allowing the child class to inherit and correctly set up properties defined in the parent class "DigitalPets."
+I would then add each subclass's unique ability within the subclass.

 **Part B:** Explain one advantage of using inheritance here instead of creating three completely separate classes.